-CITY OF HANAHAN, SOUTH CAROLINA Exhibit B-3 RECONCILIATION OF THE STATEMENT OF REVENUES, EXPENDITURES, AND CHANGES IN FUND BALANCES OF GOVERNMENTAL FUNDS TO THE STATEMENT OF ACTIVITIES For the Year Ended June 30, 2013
+CITY OF HANAHAN, SOUTH CAROLINA Exhibit B-3 RECONCILIATION OF THE STATEMENT OF REVENUES, EXPENDITURES, AND CHANGES IN FUND BALANCES OF GOVERNMENTAL FUNDS TO THE STATEMENT OF ACTIVITIES For the Year Ended June 30, 2014

-Net change in fund balances - total governmental funds (from Exhibit B-2) \$(1,492,577) Amounts reported for governmental activities in the statement of activities (Exhibit A-2) are different because (see Note II for more detailed information on the more significant reconciling items.)
+Net change in fund balances - total governmental funds (from Exhibit B-2) Amounts reported for governmental activities in the statement of activities (Exhibit A-2) are different because (see Note II for more detailed information on the more significant reconciling items.)
 Governmental funds report capital outlays as expenditures.
 However, in the statement of activities, the cost of those assets is allocated over their estimated useful lives and reported as depreciation expense.
-This is the amount by which capital outlays exceeded depreciation in the current period.
-614,083 Revenues reported in the statement of activities that do not provide current financial resources and therefore are not reported as revenues in the governmental funds.
-(6,840)Internal service funds are used by management to charge the costs of fleet service activities to individual fund departments.
-Net loss of internal service funds of \$38,302 is reported with governmental activities.
-(38,302)The issuance of long-term debt provides current financial resources to governmental funds, while the repayment of principal of long-term debt consumes the current financial resources of governmental funds.
+This is the amount by which capital outlays exceeded depreciation in the current \$ 718,853 period.
+330,149 Delinquent property taxes receivable will be collected this year, but are reported as deferred inflows of resources in the governmental funds because they are not available soon enough to pay for the current period's expenditures 3,526 Internal service funds are used by management to charge the costs of fleet service activities to individual fund departments.
+Net loss of internal service funds of \$135,068 is reported with governmental activities.
+(135,068) The issuance of long-term debt provides current financial resources to governmental funds, while the repayment of principal of long-term debt consumes the current financial resources of governmental funds.
 Neither transaction, however, has any effect on net position.
-Also, governmental funds report the effect of issuance costs, premiums, discounts. and similar items when debt is first issued, whereas these amounts are deferred and amortized in the statement of activities.
+Also, governmental funds report the effect of premiums, discounts, and similar items when debt is first issued, whereas these amounts are deferred and amortized in the statement of activities.
 This amount is the net effect of these differences in the treatment of long-term debt and related items.
-1,331,235 Some expenses reported in the statement of activities do not require the use of current financial resources and, therefore, are not reported as expenditures in governmental funds.
-(28, 165)Change in net position of governmental activities
+160,000 Some expenses reported in the statement of activities do not require the use of current financial resources and, therefore, are not reported as expenditures in governmental funds.
+(110,847) Change in net position of governmental activities